 - Preheat oven to 375°.

 - Use your hands or a rolling pill to roll dough out to your liking, then transfer it onto a large baking sheet.
-Drizzle it with 2 tbsp olive oil then set aside.
+Drizzle it with 2 tablespoon olive oil then set aside.

-- Next, heat 1 tbsp olive oil in a small skillet then add the onions.
+- Next, heat 1 tablespoon olive oil in a small skillet then add the onions.
 Cook the onions until they're translucent, then transfer them onto the pizza dough.